 Austin Premise Liability Lawyers

 Premise liability is the area of the law involving liability for injuries which occur on someone’s property.
 Premise liability includes slip and fall injuries, swimming pool accidents, assaults and injuries due to lack of security, among others.
+We are Austin’s premise liability attorneys, at your service.

 The difference between an invitee and a licensee